voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 bridge.on('refresh', scan)
 ```

-Some additional listeners are added, that allows the inspected page to respond to DOM instructions sent from the devtools panel.
+Additional listeners are added, that allows the inspected page to respond to DOM instructions sent from the devtools panel.
 Such as scrolling to a component, scan the page for root Vue instances, or select a component instance.

 After the backend initialization ends, a `ready` event is sent through the bridge: